Anti-Raid/templated/README.md

 ./out/templated --input abc/main.luau --output abc/test.luau wrap-file
 ```

+You can provide extra info to the template pragma with the ``--extra-data`` flag which must contain a valid JSON object.

 ## bundle-file

 To bundle a set of files making up a Luau module script, you can use the ``bundle-file`` operation: